zeek/spicy/doc/autogen/types/map.rst

     Returns true if an element is part of the map.

-.. spicy:operator:: map::Index <type~element> t:map[<any>]

-    Returns the map's element for the given key.

 .. spicy:operator:: map::Index <type~of~element> t:map[<any>]

     Returns the map's element for the given key.
-The key must exists, otherwise the operation will throw a runtime error.
+The key must exist, otherwise the operation will throw a runtime error.

 .. spicy:operator:: map::Size uint<64> op:| t:map op:|